 - Improves blood PH (acid/alkaline)

 Suffice it to say, one of the key benefits of meditation is the effect it has on your physiology.
 As meditation deepens and stability arises from within consciousness itself, a warm, smooth, and deep sense of bliss begins to pervade the body.
 This starts subtly and becomes more obvious over time.
+I try to meditate near my fish tank, it gives me benefits like stress relief and focus increased just like mediation.

 What’s happening here is that the body, your physiology, is beginning to balance itself out—more details on this process below.